SmokinCaterpillar/pypet/doc/source/tutorial.rst

 with :func:`~pypet.trajectory.Trajectory.f_explore` in
 the trajectory container.

-In our neuron simulation we have 303 different runs of our simulation and each run has particular index ranging from 0 to 302 and a particular name that follows the structure `run_XXXXXXXX` where `XXXXXXXX` is replaced with the index and some trailing zeros.
+In our neuron simulation we have 303 different runs of our simulation.
+Each run has particular index ranging from 0 to 302 and a particular name that follows the structure `run_XXXXXXXX` where `XXXXXXXX` is replaced with the index and some leading zeros.
 Thus, our run names range from `run_00000000` to `run_00000302`.

 Note that we start counting with 0, so the second run is called